pancoku/StickHero/README.md

 <img src="./images/screenshot.png?raw=true" width = "30%" height = "30%" alt="screenshot" align="center" />

+## Contribution
+StickHero is quite a simple game currently, but we can do something to make it more playable.
+If you get any good idea, you can create an [issue](https://github.com/ivanjlee/StickHero/issues).
+Or you can contribute to this project directly by creating [pull requests](https://github.com/ivanjlee/StickHero/pulls) .

+We welcome any contribuion.

 ## License
 StickHero is released under the [BSD 3-Clause License](https://github.com/ivanjlee/StickHero/blob/master/LICENSE)